How do jobs look like tomorrow?

 Nevertheless, I am convinced by the idea of mobile workplace design.
 I actually work best in the home office, especially when I need to concentrate very much.
 But again and again it happens that I also want to get out: in cafe or work outside.

 Also, some coworking spaces now offer models in which you can rent a work space for a few euros per hour.
 This is very much for me, because I really do not like to work all day in one place.

 At present, it is natural that I work at home in the morning and then in another place at noon - for inspiration and creativity or simply to see something different.
 But I have also read from people who have been driving the whole day with a Bahncard 100 - and apart from the wireless problem, I also like to work there.

 Mixed office as a model of the future

 Lars Hahn has coined the term Mixed Office in his blog Systematically Drinking Coffee.
 With his photo, on which he quickly turned a backstage area into a mobile workstation, he shows very well how mobile work can be today - if not always ideally back-friendly.

-On The Worker, there are other articles on the subject.
-I find the model of the mixed office extremely useful for knowledge workers.
-However, now the companies, some of which have proudly announced the home office, are still forced to move here.
+By the way, there are more on The Worker Article on the subject.
+I find the mixed office model particularly useful for knowledge workers.
+However, the companies, some of which have just proudly announced their home office, still have to move here.